devnull-cz/c-prog-lang/modules/arrays-as-function-arguments.md

 Even if you declare a function argument as an array, **the argument is always treated as a pointer**.
 The optional array size is accepted but ignored.
 Do not use it as it is only confusing.
+See for example *6.9.1 Function definitions*, paragraph (10) in
+#module c99-standard.md C99

 ```C
 void